carlosapaduarte/admin-monitor-suite/README.md

 ## Build

-Run `ng build` to build the project.
+1 - Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
-Use the `-prod` flag for a production build.
+Use the `--prod --build-optimizer` flag for a production build.

+2 - Go to `dist/index.html` and change the `href` attribute from the `<base>` tag, to the relative path used by the application.

+3 - Deploy the application (files inside the `dist/` directory), to the server.

 ## Running unit tests